 Accomplished bass Andrew Gangestad has been applauded for his dark, rich sound and strong musicality by audiences throughout the world.
 Of his performance of Don Basilio in Il barbiere di Siviglia, the Kansas City Star wrote “Andrew Gangestad demonstrated a glorious bass voice,” and, for his performance of Leporello in Don Giovanni with Opera Pacific, the Orange County Register wrote “Andrew Gangestad portrays the long-suffering Leporello with aplomb, crisp in accent, dark of voice and understated in comedy.”

-Recently, Andrew returned to the roster of the Metropolitan Opera for its production of Les pêcheurs de perles, performed Zaccaria in Verdi’s Nabucco at Opera Carolina and appeared as the Captain in Daniel Catán’s Florencia en el Amazonas with Nashville Opera.
+Previous seasons had Andrew return to the roster of the Metropolitan Opera for its production of Les pêcheurs de perles, perform Zaccaria in Verdi’s Nabucco at Opera Carolina and appear as the Captain in Daniel Catán’s Florencia en el Amazonas with Nashville Opera.

 Andrew is widely known for his interpretation of Leporello in Don Giovanni, which he has performed with such companies as the Lyric Opera of Kansas City, Sarasota Opera, Opera Pacific, and in his début with Arizona Opera.
 He also performed Basilio in Il barbiere di Siviglia with several companies such as Lyric Opera of Kansas City, Opera Omaha, and Opera Cleveland.
 Mr. Gangestad’s recent international highlights include Ramfis in Aïda with the Bregenz Festival in Austria; the title role in Le nozze di Figaro at the Macao International Music Festival; and his Welsh National Opera début as Ramfis in Aïda.